 August 18, 2016

 UCSF has released a draft management plan for the Mount Sutro Open Space Reserve aimed at restoring the health of its trees following years of drought and pest infestation in order to protect the safety of its community and neighbors.
-The community is invited to share feedback on the draft management plan at two upcoming meetings in October 2016.
+The community was invited to share feedback on the draft management plan at two meetings in October 2016.
 Learn more about the plan »

 UCSF Forms Technical Advisory Committee to Help Develop Plan for Mount Sutro